ckattner/realize/README.md

 * **r/format/date** [input_format, output_format]: Parses the incoming value into a Time object using the configured input_format and outputs it as formatted by the configured output_format.
 * **r/format/lowercase** []: Calls `#to_s.downcase` on the value so the returned value is guaranteed to be a lower-cased string.
+* **r/format/pad** [length, side, with]: Pad a string value with a specified 'with' value (defaults to blank space) up until the passed in length is reached.
+The 'side' option can be used to specify whether the padding should occur to the left or right side of the value.
 * **r/format/remove_whitespace** []: Removes all whitespace from the incoming value.
+* **r/format/sha256** [encoding_format]: Convert the value into a SHA256 encoded string.
+The encoding_format will be hex by default but can also be configured to use base64.
+* **r/format/split** [by]: Take a string value and split it on the specified 'by' value.
+By default, it will be split on a blank space.
 * **r/format/string_replace** [original, replacement]: Replaces all occurrences of the configured original value with the replacement value.
 * **r/format/string_template** [expression, separator, use_record]: String interpolate an expression using either the record or passed in value.
 Nested objects can be handled (i.e. key paths like dot-notation) by passing in a separator.
 * **r/format/substring** [start_index, end_index, exclusive]: Cut a string in a given range.
 All options are optional.
 If a start_index is not provided, the beginning of the string is used.
 If no end_index is specified then the end of the string is used.
 If exclusive is set to true then the last index position will not be included.
 For example: "hellofriend" with a start_index of 0, an end_index of 5, and exclusive as true would yield: "hello".
 If exclusive was false then it would yield "hellof"